 The transient model was run for a simulation period of 58 years.
-A mean RMSE for all gauges of 1.89 m was achieved which was 7.1% of the range of observations.
-Many of the observation bores were well simulated in terms of their temporal trends while having a vertical displacement of the simulated water levels which may indicate the limitations of the 8 m DEM that was used to determine surface elevations in the model and subsequently the elevations of the model layers.
+A mean RMSE for all gauges of 1.31 m was achieved, which was 5.0% of the range of observations and well within the groundwater modelling guidelines for an acceptable regional model of no greater than 10%.
+The water level elevations and temporal trends were well simulated in the majority of observation bores.